nathankleyn/nathankleyn.github.io/_posts/2015-02-20-using-lazy-enumerator-in-ruby.md

 title: Using The Lazy Enumerator In Ruby
 ---

-Recently, I've found myself starting to use the new Ruby 2.0 Lazy Enumerator feature quite a bit.
-I'd [written about the lazy enumerator feature in the past](http://www.sitepoint.com/functional-programming-techniques-with-ruby-part-iii/), but had previously never found much time to use it, what with backwards incompatibilities and all.
+Recently, I've found myself starting to use the new Ruby 2.0 lazy enumerator feature quite a bit.
+I'd [written about the lazy enumerator feature in the past](http://www.sitepoint.com/functional-programming-techniques-with-ruby-part-iii/), but had previously never found much time to use it, what with backwards incompatibilities and all making it difficult to use this in production code.

 I'm finding there are two main circumstances in which I'm using this feature: